toriborish/Recipes/docs/source/Recipes/Sides/SpicyRoastedChickpeas.rst

 .. procedure::

-   Micorwave chickpeas until the exterior is dry (10 mins).
-Cook them in 350 F oven with oil for 30 mins.
+   Microwave chickpeas until the exterior is dry (10 minutes).
+Cook them in 350 F oven with oil for 30 minutes.
-   Roast them for 20-40 mins more without burning them, until they are dry.
+   Roast them for 20-40 minutes more without burning them, until they are dry.
 Toss in the spice mixture.

 .. rubric:: References